kikito/inspect.lua/README.md

           -- or --
     table.inspect = require 'inspect'

-Also, make sure to read the license file; the text of that license file must appear somewhere in your projects' files.
+Also, make sure to read the license; the text of that license file must appear somewhere in your projects' files.
+For your convenience, it's included at the begining of inspect.lua.

 Specs
 =====